Mapping Water Pollution in Pittsburgh

 The Problem

 Pittsburgh's sewer system combines stormwater and sewage in the same pipes.
 When it rains heavily, the system overflows, dumping raw sewage directly into the Allegheny, Monongahela, and Ohio rivers.
-This isn't an accident - it's how the system was designed.
+In mapping a wicked problem we explain how multiple entangled causes have caused the current water pollution issues in Pittsburgh.

 Read: Mapping a Wicked Problem